a-ads/blog/content/blog/how-to-earn-cryptocurrency-10-ways.md

 author: Yulia Savushkina
 thumbnail: /blog/assets/758.png
 big_picture: /blog/assets/759.png
-meta_title: How to earn cryptocurrency | 10 ways to earn cryptocurrency in 2022
+meta_title: How to earn cryptocurrency | 10 ways to earn cryptocurrency in 2023
 meta_description: Let’s browse the best ways to get some crypto coins at a minimum risk and even minimum effort.
 Such us mining, buying, staking, watching videos, playing games and others
 ---
-# How to Earn Cryptocurrency in 2022

-You are wrong if you think it is too late to earn some crypto.
+How to Earn Cryptocurrency in 2023You are wrong if you think it is too late to earn some crypto.
 The truth is, there are still hundreds of options on how to do it.
 ‘Cuz let's be honest, everyone wants to earn some cryptocurrency.
 But, we all remember that the crypto market can be pretty uncertain, so we don't want to risk our hard-earned money.
 Let's browse the best ways to get some crypto coins at minimum risk and even minimum effort.
 Yeah, this is possible, follow me!

 ## 10 ways to earn cryptocurrency